Sunday, October 2, 2016

 We followed the signs to the open field where the Banana Pudding Festival was being held.

-Inside the gate, we were asked if we were first-timers and were given a banana sticker with first-timers written across the banana.
-There were several people placing pins on a large map to show where people were from.
+Inside the gate, we were asked if we were first-timers and given a banana sticker with 'first-timers' written across it.
+Several people were placing pins on a large map to show where they were from.

 Monkey Head